samnzay/Kubernetes-for-DevOps/Memo.md

 - This method is only good when we want to test something very fast, but not for the Final Product.

-- Instead, we want our app to be accessed with a `Secure Protocol` with a `Domain name`.
+- Instead, we want our app to be accessed with a `Secure Protocol` with a `Domain Name`.

     Eg: https://my-app.rw